 Interested in launching your own online course?
 Tutor LMS is a freemium LMS (Learning Management System) plugin that helps you create and launch your own online courses with the best content management system in the world — WordPress.

 In this Tutor LMS review, I’ll give you a hands-on look at how this tool works to help you create and manage your courses.

-Launched in March 2019, it's a newer entrant to the WordPress LMS plugin space, but it's quickly managed to rack up 1,000 active installs at WordPress.org and has a perfect 5-star rating so far on its 16 reviews.
+Launched in March 2019, this successful WordPress LMS plugin has managed to rack up over 50,000 active installs at WordPress.org and has a really good 4.5-star rating on its almost 500 reviews.

 After playing around with it, I can see why.
 The plugin has convenient features and a well-designed interface.
 Plus, the fact that you can get started for free is also quite attractive.